AlexWorx/ALib-Class-Library/README.md

 at the [ALib Homepage](https://alib.dev).

-## Abstract ##

-**ALib** is a general purpose, use-case agnostic, platform-independent, low-level C++ class library.

-Its mission is to provide foundational concepts, types and idioms relevant to any C++ project.
-As of today, **ALib** consists of **17 modules**, each addressing different topics.
-A subset of the available modules can be selectively included in a custom library build.
-This means you only get what you choose from the menu.

-Some highlights of the functionality:
+## Some highlights of the functionality: ##
-- [ALib Strings](https://alib.dev/alib_mod_strings.html): String-types with interfaces similar to Java/C#, compatible with anything that "smells" like a string
-  (due to some template meta programming magic).
+- [ALib Strings](https://alib.dev/alib_mod_strings.html): String-types with interfaces similar to Java/C#, compatible with anything that "smells" like a string.
+(Technically achieved with template programming magic).
 - [ALib Boxing](https://alib.dev/alib_mod_boxing.html): Consider this "std::any on steroids".
 - [ALib Enums](https://alib.dev/alib_mod_enums.html): Finally, we get what we expected from C++ enums.
 - [ALib Monomem](https://alib.dev/alib_mods_contmono.html): Monotonic allocation with recycling.
 Why use the oh-so-slow heap?